Getting Started With Identity Awareness

 Using Access Roles

-To let John Adams access the HR Web Server from any computer, change the rule in the Rule Base.
-Create an access role for John Adams, from any network and any computer.
-In the rule, change the source object to be the access role object (for example, HR_Partner).
+To let John Adams access the HR Web Server from computer, change the rule in the Rule Base.
+Create an access role for John Adams, from network and computer.
+In the rule, change the source object to be the access role object (for example, ).

 Name